Alfred-Kobby/alx-higher_level_programming/0x08-python-more_classes/README.md

 2-rectangle.py file: defines a class of rectangle with area and perimeter functions

-3-rectangle.py file: defines a class of rectangle with area, permeter and print
+3-rectangle.py file: defines a class of rectangle with area, permeter and str

+4-rectangle.py file: defines a class of rectangle with area, permeter, str and repr